microsoft/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 In this tutorial, you explore a full disaster recovery scenario for a multi-tenant SaaS application implemented using the database-per-tenant model.
 You use [_geo-restore_](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-recovery-using-backups) to recover the catalog and tenant databases from automatically maintained geo-redundant backups into an alternate recovery region.
 After the outage is resolved, you use [_geo-replication_](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-geo-replication-overview) to repatriate changed databases to their original production region.

-Geo-restore is the lowest-cost disaster recovery solution.
-However, restoring from geo-redundant backups can result in data loss and can take a considerable time, depending on the size of the databases. **To recover applications with the lowest possible RPO and RTO, use geo-replication instead of geo-restore**.
+Geo-restore is the lowest-cost disaster recovery solution for SQL Database.
+However, restoring from geo-redundant backups can result in data loss of up to one hour, and can take a considerable time, depending on the size of each database. **To recover applications with the lowest possible RPO and RTO, use geo-replication instead of geo-restore**.

 This tutorial explores both restore and repatriation workflows.
 You'll learn how to: